 Did you ever do a thing you thought you could not do?

-With a degree in both elementary and special education, I figured I could begin to look for a job teaching, which would be a great thing to align schedules with my children, especially when it came to the summer.
+With a degree in both elementary and special education, I figured I could begin to look for a teaching job, which would be a great thing to align schedules with my children, especially when it came to the summer.
 We love carefree summers and the Christmas season.
 So it was essential to keep that in mind when deciding what was next for me.

-Besides, my husband had (and still does) a demanding job in trauma that often calls him away at very unpredictable times, including early mornings before trying to get the kids off to school.
+Besides, my husband had a demanding job in trauma that often calls him away at very unpredictable times, including early mornings before trying to get the kids off to school.
 I wasn’t sure how I could juggle a full-time career while raising the humans entrusted to my care.

 I decided I would have to be creative and find another way to focus the shifting and stirring in my heart.

 At the time, I found myself drawn to reading books and the beautiful and creative words of bloggers that poured out on my screen.
 Or I listened to inspiring words on podcasts while I fulfilled my domestic duties around the house.

 I am creative at heart, so I would find all kinds of ways to tap into my creative side by doing a slew of DIY projects as well as volunteer at the school where my kids attended.

 I immersed myself in Bible studies and spiritual growth groups with likeminded friends.
 I was intrigued by the writing of others who were able to speak to being creative, encouraging, and serving others.

 Aside from leading a team of essential oil gurus on teaching others how to live a toxin-free life, a small side photography business, and an as-needed floral business, I found myself called to more.
 So I wrote about it in my journals.
 I would get lost in time, putting words to the paper of my many journals and spiral bound notebooks.